nolim1t/bitcoin-merchant-starter-kit/README.md

 Eventually the plan is to create a closed loop economy where there is enough services and goods to sustain this.
 Thank you for being an early adopter!

-The next best option would be to use [nexo](https://nexo.io) to obtain a cash loan based on your crypto assets to manage cashflow.
+The next best option would be to use [Nexo](https://nexo.io) to obtain a cash loan based on your crypto assets to manage cashflow.

 Otherwise, you may also use an exchange such as [Binance](https://binance.com/) to convert the coins over to USDC or USDT where you can sell it locally.
 Or you can sell it locally directly.
 Or engage someone in the local community for full advise.

-A good local option that might be available to you use [HODLHODL](https://hodlhodl.com)
+A good local option that might be available to you use [HODLHODL](https://hodlhodl.com).
+Otherwise, consult with one the local community to provide you with other options too.

 ## Existing Merchants